ekingit/deep_learning_pytorch/README.md

-# Picture Classificatoin on the CIFAR10 Dataset
+# Picture Classification on the CIFAR10 Dataset

 ## Overview
 This repository demonstrates an implementation of a Convolutional Neural Network (CNN) for classifying images in the CIFAR-10 dataset.
 The model architecture is inspired by VGG16 and implemented using PyTorch.